Southwest Papua

-Southwest Papua (Papua Barat Daya; /id/) is the 38th province of Indonesia to be created and was split off from West Papua on 8 December 2022.
-Despite being named "southwest", this is actually a misnomer and this province is actually located in the northwest edge of Papua.
+Southwest Papua (Papua Barat Daya; /id/) is the 38th province of Indonesia to be created and was split off from West Papua (province) on 8 December 2022.
+The label "southwest" is a misnomer, as this province is located at the northwestern tip of Indonesian Papua.
 The province comprises the Greater Sorong area (Sorong Raya; /id/) which consists of Sorong City, Sorong Regency, South Sorong Regency, Maybrat Regency, Tambrauw Regency, and Raja Ampat Regency.
-The Bill (RUU) on the Establishment of the Southwest Papua Province was passed into law (by Act No. 29 of 2022), and therefore, it became the 38th province in Indonesia with effect from 8 December 2022.
+The Bill (RUU) on the Establishment of the Southwest Papua Province was passed into law (by Act No. 29 of 2022), and it became the 38th province in Indonesia with effect from 8 December 2022.

-Southwest Papua is situated on the northwestern side of the region known as the Doberai Peninsula, or the Bird's Head Peninsula.
-The province's westernmost point encompasses the protected region of the Raja Ampat Islands, which boasts a rich variety of marine creatures, including coral reefs, leatherback sea turtles, manta rays, and whale sharks.
-The province of Southwest Papua is centered around its capital, Sorong, which serves as an important hub for the region's oil and gas industry and a gateway to Papua.
-With modern port and airport facilities, Sorong is one of the most developed cities in Papua.
-The province of Southwest Papua is home to various preserved ecosystems, including tropical rainforests and mountains.
-Tambrauw Regency, in particular, is a popular birdwatching destination and has declared its area as Conservation Regency in order to promote ecotourism.
+Southwest Papua is located at the northwestern tip of an area called the Doberai Peninsula or the Bird's Head Peninsula.
+The westernmost tip of this province is the Raja Ampat Regency Regional Marine Protected Area, which has a high diversity of marine life such as coral reefs, giant turtles, manta rays and whale sharks.
+The Raja Ampat Islands consists of various islands such as Batanta, Misool, Salawati, and Waigeo.
+The capital of Southwest Papua is Sorong, an oil and gas producer and an entry hub to Papua.
+The province of Southwest Papua contains ecosystems including tropical rainforests and mountains.
+Tambrauw Regency is a popular birdwatching destination and has declared its area as Conservation Regency in order to promote ecotourism.